praekelt/jmbo-banner/README.rst

 Getting banners to render on a page
 -----------------------------------

 Banners are typically rendered as part of a page.
-This can be achieved by using the ``render_banner`` template tag as shown in below.
+This can be achieved by using the ``render_banner`` template tag as shown below.
+The template tag accepts either a banner object or it's slug.

 .. code-block:: html